grip-on-software/monetdb-import/Database_structure.md

         version.
     -   **end_line** - INT: Line number of the end of the range in the file that is discussed by the comment.
-If this is NULL, then the comment does not belong to a range (because the VCS does not support range comments).
+If this is NULL, then the comment does not belong to a range (because the review system does not support range comments).
+Note that the line ranges may not be exact for some review systems.
     -   **line_type** - VARCHAR(100): The type of line being discussed
         by the comment: 'old' or 'new'.
 If this is NULL, then the comment belongs to the entire version.
     -   **created_date** - TIMESTAMP: Time at which the comment is added to the commit.
-This is NULL if this information was not available from the API source.
+This is NULL if this information was not available from the API.
     -   **updated_date** - TIMESTAMP: Time at which the comment is most recently edited.
-This is NULL if this information was not available from the API source.
+This is NULL if this information was not available from the API.

 ## Metrics tables (Quality dashboard history)